KIF1A-Associated Neurological Disorder (KAND) research program

 More information

-Dr Simran Kaur is an early career researcher and team leader at MCRI and University of Melbourne.
+Simran is an early career researcher and team leader at MCRI and University of Melbourne.
 Along with her team, Dr Kaur is leading Australia’s first KIF1A-Associated Neurological Disorder research program in collaboration with national and international collaborators including KIF1A.ORG and KIF1A.AU to accelerate research into the condition.

 KIF1A research team

-- Associate Professor Wendy Gold
+- Associate Professor Wendy Gold, University of Sydney

-- Kelley Gao
+- Kelley Gao, Research Assistant

-2021 KAND conference
+2021 KAND Conference

 Publications

-- Kaur, S., Van Bergen, N. J., Verhey, K. J., Nowell, C. J., Budaitis, B., Yue, Y., Ellaway, C., Brunetti-Pierri, N., Cappuccio, G., Bruno, I., Boyle, L., Nigro, V., Torella, A., Roscioli, T., Cowley, M. J., Massey, S., Sonawane, R., Burton, M. D., Schonewolf-Greulich, B., Tümer, Z., … Christodoulou, J. (2020).
+Kaur, S., Van Bergen, N. J., Verhey, K. J., Nowell, C. J., Budaitis, B., Yue, Y., Ellaway, C., Brunetti-Pierri, N., Cappuccio, G., Bruno, I., Boyle, L., Nigro, V., Torella, A., Roscioli, T., Cowley, M. J., Massey, S., Sonawane, R., Burton, M. D., Schonewolf-Greulich, B., Tümer, Z., … Christodoulou, J. (2020).
 Expansion of the phenotypic spectrum of de novo missense variants in kinesin family member 1A (KIF1A).
 Human mutation, 41(10), 1761–1774.

-- Boyle, L., Rao, L., Kaur, S., Fan, X., Mebane, C., Hamm, L., Thornton, A., Ahrendsen, J. T., Anderson, M. P., Christodoulou, J., Gennerich, A., Shen, Y., & Chung, W. K. (2021).
+Boyle, L., Rao, L., Kaur, S., Fan, X., Mebane, C., Hamm, L., Thornton, A., Ahrendsen, J. T., Anderson, M. P., Christodoulou, J., Gennerich, A., Shen, Y., & Chung, W. K. (2021).
 Genotype and defects in microtubule-based motility correlate with clinical severity in KIF1A-associated neurological disorder.
 HGG advances, 2(2), 100026.

 Contact us